 What is the default MTU size on the serial Interface (Serial2/0)?
+1500

 Determine the UDP segment size at which fragmentation occurs for the case when using the default MTU value.
+2048 ie above 1500

 Determine the maximum size of the UDP segment (whole or fragment) that the system can transport.
+1500 + 14 header

 From the first saved Wireshark data, select one IP datagram that is fragmented.
 Look at the complete datagram after fragmentation.
-For each fragment of this datagram, determine the values of the fields in the IP header that are used for fragmentation (Identification, Fragment Offset, Don’t Fragment Bit, More Fragments Bit).
+For each fragment of this datagram, determine the values of the fields in the IP header that are used for fragmentation (Identification:3437, Fragment Offset:1480, Don’t Fragment Bit: 0, More Fragments Bit: 1).